trigglemac/TField-SwiftUI/README.md

     .phone - 10 digit formatted phone number
     .zip - five digit zip code
-    .ssn - nine digit formatted social security number
+    .ssn - nine digit formatted social security number .city - capitalizes and limits punctuation for US City .intcity - capitalizes and limits punctuation for an international city (does not handle unicode) .state - accepts any state, two letter, oldstyle abbreviation, or full name .st - accepts only two letter capitalized state code

 2. the control can be called by the parent view in the following manner...
     Tfield($text) // where text is any state variable in your view.  text will be accepted as a @Binding var text: String.